 Throughout the year, small, written quizzes/exams and practice or graded simulated patient interviews are administered.
 At the end of the year, there is a practical exam (the OSCE) -- you will have to perform designated aspects of the physical exam that you have learned during your first year, do a complete patient interview, and take a small quiz.
-The students usually do very well on this exam.
+The students usually do very well on this exam - class averages over the past few years have been 93-94%.